yodrew/darkroomretreat/manuscript/air.md

 Balanced systems are rare.
 More common are negative pressure systems: bedroom and living room windows act as passive supplies and bathroom and kitchen exhaust fans as active returns.
 In this case, a lightproof multi-purpose _helix_ vent, built into a window blind, is the supply.
 Or a silencer if noise surrounds your dwelling.
 A threshold vent is the return, letting stale air escape the bedroom to the exhaust fan.

-Rooms with totally passive ventilation rely on open windows, exterior vents, and infiltration through cracks (that will get sealed against light).
+Rooms with totally passive ventilation rely on open windows, exterior vents, and infiltration through cracks.
+These will get sealed against light.
 Such rooms will need helix vents in blinds at different heights to take advantage of convection.
 But they probably call for a fan and a silencer, maybe ducting.

 By closely observing buildings I have discovered some simple ways to ventilate them.
 Sometimes rooms have lightproof and sound-dampened holes built into them in unexpected places: